victornas91/victornas91/README.md

 ### 🔭 Goals for 2022-26
 - Finish both my Bachelors Degree in Information Technology and my Technician degree in IT for Internet.
+- Start a Masters Degree and PhD in Computer Science and Aerospace Engineering
 - Become an advanced programmer in C#, C, Python and Dart.
+- Shows with drones!

 ---